-“The ultimate choice is yours.” her babulya drew Gwen closer to the table.
+"The ultimate choice is yours." her babulya drew Gwen closer to the table.
 She touched Gwen's hand and massaged her fingers.
-It was then, feeling the paper-thin skin on Klavdiya's hands that Gwen perceived her grandmother’s true age.
-“What we all want is what is best for you, and right now…”
+It was then, feeling the paper-thin skin on Klavdiya's hands, that Gwen perceived her grandmother's true age.
+"You walk a violent path.
+I do not doubt you need these answers."

 "I know."
 Gwen returned her babulya's gesture with a squeeze.
 "The greatest danger would be to do nothing."

-“Precisely!”
+"Precisely!"
 Magister Wen looked pleased.
-“I am glad you understand.
-Let us proceed then, by assessing our strategies going forward.”
+"I am glad you understand.
+Let us proceed then by assessing our strategies from now on."

-“In the last six weeks, Petra and I, with the aid of Magus Kumiko, have collated data on your abilities, studying how the Void-talent expends, collects, and utilises vitality concurrently with Mana.
-If you're wondering, Gwen, I have sent the data to Klavdiya for analysis; she is fully aware of the self-harm caused by your talent, which is why I have her support on the matter as mentioned earlier.”
+"In the last six weeks, Petra and I, with the aid of Magus Kumiko, have collated data on your abilities, studying how the Void talent expends, collects, and utilises vitality concurrently with mana.
+If you're wondering, Gwen, I have sent the data to Klavdiya for analysis; she is fully aware of the self-harm caused by your talent, which is why I have her support on the matter."

-“As such, let me explain our findings.
-First - there are two aspects to Void Consumption, both phrases we coined for our Paper.
+"As such, let me explain our findings.
+First—there are two aspects to Void Consumption, both phrases we coined for our Paper.
 One: the inundation of your body by the Necrotic energies of the Void.
 Also known as Passive Negative-Energy Drain.
-Two: the expenditure of vitality to empower the vampiric effects of the Void - Vitae Cost.
+Two: the expenditure of vitality to empower the vampiric effects of the Void to Vitae cost.
 We have observed that each manifests as a distinct outcome independent of one another.
 Both are harmful to your health."

-“Gwen, when you use Void Bolt, a spell which you describe as lacking the vampiric effect of life-drain, the weakness you are feeling is the negative energy flushed into your Mana Conduits.
-I believe you can validate this, yes?”
+"Gwen, when you use Void Bolt, a spell which you describe as lacking the vampiric effect of life-drain, the weakness you feel is the negative energy flushed into your Mana Conduits.
+I believe you can validate this, yes?"

-“Yes!
+"Yes!
 Essence!
-The Elves called it one’s Life Force, the Dwarves called it Dasein; both refer to the abstract concept of 'being' that is peculiar to sapient creatures from the smallest pixie to the most ancient dragon.
+The Elves called it one's Life Force.
+The Dwarves called it Dasein; both refer to the abstract concept of 'being' that is peculiar to sapient creatures, from the smallest Faye to the most ancient Dragon.
 We, as scholars of human Spellcraft, call it Essence.
-Existing theory on it is incomplete, though Abstraction Theorem ABT3003, a third-year course, offers some answers.”
+Existing theory on it is incomplete, though Abstraction Theorem ABT3003, a third-year course, offers some answers."